 CLUSTER CONTENT ARCHITECTURE

-Clusters offer a lazier and simpler way of organizing content on a website while still attain the same amount of effectiveness with less planning in advance.
+Clusters offer a lazier and simpler way of organizing content on a website while still attaining the same amount of effectiveness with less planning in advance.
 In content clusters, website owners do not insert keywords into content, hoping that Google will bite.
 Rather, it uses a topic modelling and internal linking strategy to improve the content’s user experience, which results in a higher SEO ranking.
 Cluster content architecture has three main components:

 - The Pillar page — This is a broad, detailed piece of content that acts as the “hub” of the cluster